markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/uniquewords.md

 | > Η   | > 483372  | > 1.46  |
 +-------+-----------+---------+

-KAI, the word denoting [and-conjuction](http://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.04.0057:entry=kai/1)[^20], is well known as the most repeated word in the Ancient Greek.
-Above statistics says that KAI word takes almost 5.4% of the all words.
+`KAI`, the word denoting [and-conjuction](http://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.04.0057:entry=kai/1)[^20], is well known as the most repeated word in the Ancient Greek.
+Above statistics says that `KAI` word takes almost 5.4% of the all words.

 This can be explained easily because KAI serves for many fundamental functions in text, such as an indicator of a new chapter or a paragraph,